curiousily/chefskiss/README.md

 ## Gemini API Key

-The app uses the Gemini API to power the agents (Hopefully, Ollama support will work soon as well).
+Or you can use the Gemini API.
 To add your API:

 ```bash
 mv chefskiss/.env.example chefskiss/.env